-The profile of the engineering design drawing shall include the existing and proposed location and vertical alignment of:
+The profile of the engineering design drawing shall include the existing, proposed, and abandoned location and vertical alignment of:

-- .1 The Water, Wastewater and Stormwater Systems, including length, size, material and class of pipe, and the chainage and size of all fittings corresponding directly to the plan.
-Pipe shall be shown as a two-dimensional figure indicating pipe invert and obvert. - .2 The proposed centerline street grade.
-Where the water line is offset from the street centre line, the elevation of the water main must maintain the minimum depth of cover with consideration for the street cross slope. - .3 The finished grade above the water, wastewater and / or stormwater main where the pipe(s) are not under a street. - .4 The Wastewater and Stormwater Systems, including pipe inverts at manholes (inlet/outlet), manhole cover elevations and catch basin lead invert information.
-Show all Water, Wastewater and Stormwater System /culvert crossings in profile. - .5 Any other underground services and appurtenances.
+.1 The water, wastewater, and stormwater systems; including length, size, material and class of pipe, and the chainage and size of all fittings corresponding directly to the plan.
+Pipe shall be shown as a twodimensional figure indicating pipe invert and obvert.

+- .2 The proposed centerline street grade.
+Where the water line is offset from the street centerline, the elevation of the water main must maintain the minimum depth of cover with consideration for the street cross slope. - .3 The finished grade above a water, wastewater and/or stormwater main where the pipe(s) are not under a street. - .4 Aboveground water, wastewater, and stormwater structures, including buildings, standpipes, or vents. - .5 The wastewater and stormwater pipe inverts at manholes (inlet/outlet), manhole cover elevations and catchbasin lead invert information.
+Show all culvert crossings in profile. - .6 Any other underground services and appurtenances.